K-Jay-3000/Chain-Fox/README.md

 - [ ] Support more languages and checkers
 - [ ] A security report for blockchain ecosystem
 - [ ] Monitor of supply-chain attackers to blockchain systems

+## 🤝 Contributing

+We welcome contributions from the community!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## 📄 License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

+## 🔒 Security

+For security-related issues, please refer to our [Security Policy](SECURITY.md).